trgint/trg.hhc.autobackup/README.md

-# Hilton Automated SunSystems backup script
+# SunSystems automated backups script

-This repository will be used to host the auto backup powershell script and to track the latest version.
+This repository hosts the powershell script and provides change control.

 ## Table Of Contents